 Standby Bond-Purchase Agreements.
 Certain FHLBanks have entered into standby bond-purchase agreements with state housing authorities within their district whereby these FHLBanks agree to provide liquidity for a fee.
 If required, the affected FHLBanks will purchase and hold the state housing authority's bonds until the designated marketing agent can find a suitable investor or the state housing authority repurchases the bond according to a schedule established by the standby bond-purchase agreement.
 Each standby bond-purchase agreement dictates the specific terms that would require the affected FHLBank to purchase the bond.
-The standby bond-purchase commitments entered into by these FHLBanks have original expiration periods of up to seven years, currently expiring no later than 2024, although some are renewable at the option of the affected FHLBank.
-At December 31, 2018 and 2017, the FHLBanks had standby bond-purchase commitments with 13 and 14 state housing authorities.
-During the years ended December 31, 2018 and 2017, the FHLBanks were not required to purchase any bonds under these agreements.
+The standby bond-purchase commitments entered into by these FHLBanks have original expiration periods of up to seven years, currently expiring no later than 2026, although some are renewable at the option of the affected FHLBank.
+At both December 31, 2019 and 2018, the FHLBanks had standby bond-purchase commitments with 13 state housing authorities.
+During the years ended December 31, 2019 and 2018, the FHLBanks were not required to purchase any bonds under these agreements.